substack/node-marak/README.markdown

 marak.speak(text=marak.markov.pick())
 -------------------------------------

-Talk to your marak with some `text` or else request that your issacs talk to you.
+Talk to your marak with some `text` or else request that your marak talk to you.

 marak.markov